Ranked Choice Voting And Condorcet Failure in the Alaska 2022 Special Election: How Might Other Voting Systems Compare?: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Neal McBurnett and David McCune for sharing processed versions of the cast vote records for the special and general elections, respectively.
-This work would not have been possible without their assistance, and I am very grateful for their generosity.
+The author would like to thank Neal McBurnett, David McCune, and Daryl Deford for their assistance with processing the Cast Vote Records.
+This work would not have been possible without their assistance, and I am very grateful for their generous sharing of their expertise.